 Drawn by the allure of the Alhambra, many visitors head to Granada unsure what to expect.
 What they find is a gritty, compelling city where serene Islamic architecture and Arab-flavoured street life go hand in hand with monumental churches, old-school tapas bars and counterculture graffiti art.

 If you think the Costa del Sol is soulless, you clearly haven’t been to Málaga.
 Loaded with history and brimming with a youthful vigour that proudly acknowledges its multi-layered past, the city that gave the world Picasso has transformed itself in spectacular fashion, with half a dozen new art galleries, a radically rethought port area and a nascent art district called Soho.

 This part of the region is where most visitors spend their time, drawn by the allure and Renaissance architecture of the Unesco World Heritage towns of Baeza and Úbeda, and the picturesque villages, mountains and hiking trails of the Parque Natural Sieras de Cazorla, Segura y Las Villas, Spain's biggest protected area, for which Cazorla town makes a great starting point.

 Southeast Cádiz Province & the Costa de la Luz

-Arriving on the Costa de la Luz from the Costa del Sol is like opening the window and breathing in the fresh air.
-Bereft of tacky resorts and unplanned development, suddenly you can breathe again.
-More to the point, you’re unequivocally back in Spain; a world of flat-capped farmers and clacking dominoes, grazing bulls and Sunday mass followed by a furtive slug of dry sherry.
+Arriving on the Costa de la Luz from the Costa del Sol is like flinging open the window and breathing in the glorious fresh air.
+Bereft of tacky resorts and unplanned development, this is a world of flat-capped farmers, grazing bulls and furtive slugs of dry sherry with lunchtime tapas.